 Time Zones

 By default, the clock will display βLocal Timeβ: the time and date of the computer viewing the site.
-To have the clock display the time of a specific time zone, uncheck the βLocal Timeβ option and choose a custom UTC offset.
+To have the clock display the time of a specific time zone, uncheck the βLocal Timeβ option and enter the desired time zone identifier for your zone.

 β